* Text only available in Spanish

 The University Master's Degree in General Health Psychology is an official programme and, as such, it gives access Doctorate studies.

-Classes will be taught from Monday to Friday, with compulsory class attendance.
+Classes will be taught three days a week face-to-face (morning or afternoon) compulsory class attendance.
 Internships will be carried out in the morning and / or afternoon at times that do not coincide with class attendance.
 Students must have a great deal of availability in their daily schedule to attend theoretical classes and to carry out internships at the institutions offered.

 First-year students will be assigned STRICTLY on a random basis to one of the two class groups: